-The cost of a tourist visa to Nepal is going up … soon
+The cost of a tourist visa to Nepal is going up … on July 17th 2019

 The Nepali government have announced the impending rise of tourist visa entry fees into the country.
 Full details on Nepali tourist visa fees and information can be found here.
-The new fees have not yet been implemented but likely will be when you least expect it …
+The new fees are the first in over 10 years and will go up again in 2021?!

 Nepal has a terrible history of rising fees or introducing fees at the wrong time.
 Last year trekking fees were increased in the middle of the peak trekking season with no warning.
 The previous year new entry fees to places like Solukhumbu (Everest region) and Nagarkot with no notice and a lot of confusion.